JVital2013/vitality-goes/docs/scripts.md

 # Additional Scripts

 Vitality GOES comes with a number of scripts to enhance and extend its functionality.
-All of these scripts are optional, and are included in the `scripts/` folder of this repo.
+All of these scripts are optional, and are included in the `scripts/` folder.

-Some scripts will pull settings from the scriptconfig.ini file.
+Some scripts will pull settings from the `scriptconfig.ini` file.
 This file must be in the same directory as the script when you run it.
-Make sure you configure this file before running the scripts.
+Make sure you configure this file before running the scripts!

+A sample config for GOES-16 is included in the scripts folder, but additional samples can be found in the [extra folder](/extra).
 Unlike the ini files for Vitality GOES itself, you need to make sure there are no spaces around the equal sign (=).
 Also, comments should start with a #.

 ## Timelapse scripts